 Here are some key factors to consider when selecting the right term insurance plan for your needs.

 Determine your long-term financial commitments, such as children's education, a home loan, or retirement planning.
 This will help you select from the available options.
-For example, an increasing term insurance plan is likely a better choice for people who are looking to support the higher education of their kids or offer financial support to their spouse in the later years.
+For example, an increasing term insurance plan is likely a better choice for people who are looking to support the higher education of their kids or offer financial support to their spouse in their later years.
 However, if you are buying this loan to cover a liability, you may find that a decreasing term insurance plan is a more suitable option.

 If your life cover needs are rather long-term, opt for a policy that either offers an increasing cover or allows for incremental increases in coverage.
 Increasing term insurance can help protect your loved ones from the eroding effect of inflation.